-Mrs. White has told us something about this, too.
-She wrote, "If we are grafted in Christ, if fibre by fibre we have been united with the Living Vine, we shall give evidence of the fact by bearing rich clusters of living fruit."-"Selected Messages," Vol. 1, page 337.
+Mrs. White has told us something about this too.
+She wrote, "If we are grafted in Christ, if fiber by fiber we have been united with the Living Vine, we shall give evidence of the fact by bearing rich clusters of living fruit."-Selected Messages, vol. 1, p.
+337.

-Now please open your Bibles to Galatians 5:22, 23, so that we may read together two more verses about fruit-bearing.
+Now please open your Bibles to Galatians 5:22, 23, so that we may read together two more verses about fruit bearing.
 These are verses that we should underline and remember always.
 (Read the text together, and if possible note terminology of various versions of the Bible.)